 BUSINESS RESPONSIBILITY REPORT

-As per Regulation 34(2)(f) of the Securities and Exchange Board of India (ListingObligations and Disclosure Requirements) Regulations 2015 a separate section on BusinessResponsibility Report describing the initiatives taken by your Company fromenvironmental social and governance perspective forms an integral part of this Report.
+As per Regulation 34(2)(f) of SEBI (LODR) a separate section of BusinessResponsibility Report describing the initiatives taken by the Company from environmentalsocial and governance perspective forms an integral part of this Report.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-A brief resume of the Directors being appointed/re-appointed forms part of the Noticeof the ensuing AGM.
+A brief resume of the Director being re-appointed forms part of the Notice of theensuing AGM.

 FORMAL ANNUAL EVALUATION

 The evaluation framework for assessing the performance of Directors of your Companyinter alia comprises of contributions at the meetings strategic perspective or inputsregarding the growth and performance of your Company.